Maximum Centre-Disjoint Mergeable Disks: Algorithms for MCMD

-\section{Collinear Disk Centres}
+\item Based on the third condition of Definition~\ref{ddelta}, selected disks must be centre-disjoint.
+We add the following constraint for $1 \le i, j \le n$.

+Obviously, the left side computes the aggregate radius of $d_i$; note that if $d_i$ is not selected, the left side equals zero and the inequality is trivially satisfied.
+There are two cases based on whether $d_j$ is selected or not.
+If $d_j$ is a selected disk ($x_{jj} = 1$) the right side of the inequality simplifies to $|p_ip_j|$, making sure that $d_i$ does not contain $d_j$.
+If, on the other hand, $d_j$ is merged with another disk (maybe even with $d_i$), the right side of the inequality simplifies to $+\infty$ and the constraint is satisfied. \end{enumerate}

+Finally, as the goal of MCMD (Definition~\ref{dmcmd}) is to maximize the number of selected disks, the objective of the programme is simply to maximise $\sum_{i=1}^{n} x_{ii}$. \end{proof}

+The number of variables used in the integer programme of Theorem~\ref{tilp} can be reduced based on the following observation.
+The value of some variables of an MCMD instance is always zero by constraints of type~\ref{elim}.
+These variables can be removed.
+The implementation of the ILP of Theorem~\ref{tilp} with this optimization is publicly available\footnote{\url{https://github.com/nit-ce/mcmd.git}}; it has been used to obtain Figure~\ref{rotx}.

+\subsection{Collinear disk centres}

 In this section we present a polynomial-time algorithm for solving MCMD for a set of disk with collinear centres.
 Note that even if disk centres are collinear, there may exist no proper assignments, as demonstrated in Figure~\ref{rot2}.
 In the rest of this section, let $\lambda = \left<d_1, d_2, \dots , d_n\right>$ be a sequence of input disks $D$, ordered by the $x$-coordinate of their centres.
+We assume that the centres of the members of $D$ are collinear and are on the $y$-axis.
+We need Definitions~\ref{dext} and \ref{dsel} to present the algorithm in Theorem~\ref{t15}.

-\begin{definition} Let $\phi$ be an assignment of $\{d_1, d_2, \dots , d_n\}$ and let $\phi'$ be an assignment of $\{d_1, d_2, \dots , d_x\}$, such that $x \le n$. $\phi$ is \emph{an extension} of $\phi'$, if for every disk $d_i$ in $\{d_1, d_2, \dots , d_x\}$, we have $\phi(d_i) = \phi'(d_i)$.
+\begin{definition} Let $\phi$ be an assignment of $\{d_1, d_2, \dots , d_n\}$ and let $\phi'$ be an assignment of $\{d_1$, $d_2, \dots , d_x\}$, such that $x \le n$. $\phi$ is \emph{an extension} of $\phi'$, if for every disk $d_i$ in $\{d_1, d_2, \dots , d_x\}$, we have $\phi(d_i) = \phi'(d_i)$.
 In other words, every selected disk in $\phi'$ is also a selected disk in $\phi$, and every merged disk in $\phi'$ is also merged with the same disk in $\phi$.
 Equivalently, when $\phi$ \emph{is limited to} $\{d_1, d_2, \dots , d_x\}$, $\phi'$ is obtained. \end{definition}